asierra/Metagrafica/mg.1.md

 :   Color for paths, as a string which can be the color name or six letters HTML RGB color code, like 000000 for black and FFFFFF for white.

 `TALIGN n`
-:  To align the text, with 0 to left (default), 1 to center, 2 to right.
+:  Align the text, with 0 to the left (default), 1 to center, 2 to the right.

 `TSIZE n`
 :   Text size in units of typographic points.